Choices and decisions, Events & news, Politics

 Some additional thoughts …

-Many voters are unaware of the changes to expect within the next couple of years, such as how tariffs will impact our taxes and which social benefits might be decreased or cut.
+Many voters are unaware of the changes to expect within the next couple of years.
 If you’re looking for an accurate, well-researched analysis of current events — in easy to understand terms — I recommend “Letters from an American” by Heather Cox Richardson.
 Richardson has authored several history books and is professor of American History at Boston College.

-On another note, I appreciate your emails in response to my recent posts, and will answer each one as soon as I can.
+On another note, I appreciate your emails and will answer each one as soon as I can.
 “Life Lines” also has a comments section at the end of each post.
-You can read them when you view “Life Lines” in your browser.
 Most of you are responding directly to the emailed posts.
-Please note that the daily posts you receive in your email are shorter, edited versions of the original posts on the blog.
-Additional blog features do not show in your email.
+Please note that the daily posts you receive in your email are shorter, edited versions of the posts on the blog.
+Additional blog features, including comments, do not show in your daily email posts but can be viewed when you read “Life Lines” in your browser.

 Throughout my career, I've worked as a book production editor, travel magazine editor, features writer, and weekly newspaper columnist.
 My award-winning lifestyles features and essays have appeared in many national magazines and anthologies, including Newsweek, Reader's Digest, The Christian Science Monitor, Writer's Digest, Victoria, Better Homes & Gardens, Bella Grace, and more.
 My weekly Sunday "Life Lines" column ran for 14 years in The Daily Tribune (Royal Oak, MI) and won a First Place (Local Columns) award from the Michigan Press Association.
 My essay collection, Writing Home, includes 93 previously published columns and essays focusing on parenthood and family life.